 Carmel has been interviewed on TV in Ireland and USA and is a popular keynote speaker, in USA, UK and of course all over Ireland.
 Here are some of Carmel’s favourite pictures of writerly events!

 Carmel has written a number of plays, A Dunganstown Romance, was performed by the New Line Theatre, in the Wexford Art’s Centre.

-I’m also a step-mother to my darling Eva – and contrary to the folklore of fairytales, I’m not one bit evil.
+Carmel can often be seen walking on her beloved Curracloe Beach, talking to herself as she plots new stories!
+She’s also step-mother to Eva (13) and contrary to the folklore of fairytales, she’s not one bit evil.